eth-act/zkevm-book/src/trees/external/interface.md

 With this definition in place, we can treat zkEVMs as a black box throughout the remainder of this part.
 We invite the reader to take a pause after this section and think about which problems in Ethereum could be solved using zkEVMs.

 > **Remark:** We sometimes use the terms *zkVM* and *zkEVM* interchangeably, although they historically have a slightly different meaning: while a zkVM can prove the execution of a general program, a zkEVM was meant to prove the execution of the Ethereum Virtual Machine (EVM).
-Our definition is actually closer to a zkVM, but the programs that we input will be Ethereum clients.
+Our definition is actually closer to a zkVM, but the programs that we input will be the state transition functions of Ethereum clients.

 ## Intuition
 At a high level, zkEVMs provide a *proof of correct execution*.